the-vampiire/gis-devops/docs/_sources/studios/launchcart1/index.rst.txt

 This activity gives you practice writing integration tests in Spring.

+We will be building onto this project multiple times throughout this course.
+You will want to make sure when you have completed a LaunchCart studio that you push your solution to your personal GitLab account!

 Getting Started
 ---------------

 Fork the `LaunchCodeTraining/launchcart repo <https://gitlab.com/LaunchCodeTraining/launchcart>`_ and clone it to your laptop.
 For this project we will start with the ``master`` branch.
 After forking and cloning, it's a good idea to make a **story branch** to contain your work.

-Example: ``git checkout -b day3-studio`` creates a branch named **day3-studio** and checks it out at the same time.
+Example: ``git checkout -b day3-studio`` creates a branch named **launchcart1-studio-solution** and checks it out at the same time.

 Your Tasks
 ----------